Standard Avionics Compliance Testing

 Several avionics test standard for both military and commercial aviation exist that ensure airborne equipment is immune to power bus fluctuations and anomalies that may occur in actual use.
 A precision single or three phase AC power source is required to perform such tests.
 With the user of available pre-written test sequences for various avionics test standard, significant time savings can be accomplished in performing such tests.
 The test report generation that is part of these avionics test options provides detailed information on the applied AC power stimulus and any unit under test (UUT) behavior observed by the test operator.
 This allows tests to be documented and filed to document compliance of the UUT.

-NEW: DC Power Group Testing.
-When using the the available DCR600-20 DC output option, several Avionics DC test standards are now included in the test sequence libraries as well.
+DC Power Group Testing.
+When using an AFX Series power source or a 3 phase AMX Series with available DCR600-20 DC output option, several Avionics DC test standards are included in the test sequence libraries as well.

 Test sequence options are currently available for the following avionics test standards with more being added on an on-going basis.
 If you don’t find the tests you are looking for in this list, please contact Pacific Power Source for updated information on pending option releases.